 Masters and Honorary Guests – Art films are often auteur-driven projects by visionary individuals with extreme talent.
 In this section, we celebrate a few of these masters and screen their work.

 Honorary Retrospective – This section offers a rare opportunity to see the classic films directed by each year’s recipient of the RIFF Honorary Award glint on the silver screen.
 Our guests of honour in 2019 were Claire Denis, John Hawkes and Katja Adomeit.

 In Focus – Austria was in focus 2019.
 We will screen a great variety of different films with a broad focus.

 Horror Highlights & Arctic Chills –Horror movies and genre cinema have long since become a regular part of festival programming all over the world and now RIFF puts this genre into the spotlight.
-We emphasize on arctic chills mixed with horror from different parts of the world to exhibit the variety of horror in its bloodspitten glory.
+We emphasise on arctic chills mixed with horror from different parts of the world to exhibit the variety of horror in its bloodspitten glory.

 International Shorts – A finely curated selection of brave, artistic and delicate voices.
 With urgency and determination, these talented filmmakers make us travel beyond the borders of reality, expanding the scope of our imagination, reinventing cinema within every frame, demonstrated in this section.

 Special Events – Reykjavík International Film Festival, RIFF, is all about the experience, and while few things measure up to watching a good film at the cinema, we feel that it is important to spice up our program with a few special events.
 Among Special Events at RIFF 2019 are films shown in unconventional venues such as pools and homes for the elderly, panels and RIFF Talk.
 Please see events for children and teenagers under Young RIFF.